-Are already taking medication
+Require medication or are already taking medication

 Should I See a Child Psychiatrist?

-For children under 18, we strongly recommend seeing a Child Psychiatrist first, even if you or your child ends up diagnosed with a mild condition appropriately treated by a psychologist.
+For children under 18, we strongly recommend seeing a Child Psychiatrist (Paediatric Psychiatrist) first, even if you or your child ends up diagnosed with a mild condition appropriately treated by a psychologist.
 This is because of the importance of early intervention.

 Too often, diagnoses among children and teenagers is incorrect or missed due to siloed care.
 A psychiatric-led practice is the best chance for accurate, early assessment.
 Patients best suited to a psychologist or other health professional will be properly referred onwards.